-This equipment is powered by potentially dangerous AC voltage, and normal precautions pertaining to electrical appliances apply.
+This equipment is powered by potentially dangerous AC and DC voltages, and normal precautions pertaining to electrical appliances apply.
 Do not operate the equipment if there is water present in, on, or around the equipment.
 Make sure all electrical wiring is properly installed and grounded, and has a fast-acting Ground Fault Interrupter in the circuit.